 The Uganda Free Zones Authority (UFZA) was established by an Act of Parliament in 2014 with the mandate and responsibility for the establishment, development, management, marketing, maintenance, supervision and control of Free Zones.
 UFZA is a fully operational body corporate under the supervision of Ministry of Finance, Planning and Economic Development.

 The enactment of the Free Zones Act, 2014 is a positive step towards aligning Uganda’s trade participation with her regional counterparts, and in the global arena.
 Free Zones are geographic areas where raw materials and goods may be landed, handled, manufactured or reconfigured for export without being subject to import duties.
-Universally, these economic development schemes have evolved from simply promoting manufacturing for export, to encompassing a wide range of schemes such as export processing zones, science and technology parks, tourism development zones, etc.
+Universally, these economic development schemes have evolved from simply promoting manufacturing for export, to encompassing a wide range of schemes such as export processing zones, Free Port Zones, etc.

-We look forward to playing an active role in increasing Uganda’s Gross Domestic Product (GDP) by facilitating an increase in exports, improving our Balance of Trade position in the process.
+We look forward to playing an active role in increasing Uganda’s Gross Domestic Product (GDP) by facilitating an increase in exports and improving our Balance of Trade position in the process.

 Thank you for visiting the UFZA website.

 Hez Kimoomi Alinda